learn-co-curriculum/ios-environment-setup-summary/README.md

 git version 2.3.5
 ```

-Any version of git is fine, again, you just don't want to see:
+Any version of git is fine; again, you just don't want to see:

 ```bash
 $ git --version